zarr-developers/blog/_posts/2024-02-20-moving-to-zulip.markdown

 ## Community Update: Moving to Zulip 💬

-We're excited to announce that the Zarr community has made a significant move from [Gitter](https://gitter.im/zarr-developers/community) to [Zulip](https://ossci.zulipchat.com/) as our primary chat platform.
+We're excited to announce that the Zarr community has made a move from [Gitter](https://gitter.im/zarr-developers/community) to [Zulip](https://ossci.zulipchat.com/) as our primary chat platform.
 This transition marks a new chapter for our community and offers several advantages for our members.